 John W. Forbis, Funeral Director/ CEO

 John was born in Guilford County, NC and is the son of the late A. Lee and Lillian W. Forbis.
 He graduated from Greensboro High School and grew up in Greensboro and the McLeansville community in his younger years.
-After graduation from college he started working at Forbis and Murray Funeral Home which soon became Forbis and Dick Funeral Home.
+Prior to graduation from High School he worked at Forbis and Murray Funeral Home which soon became Forbis and Dick Funeral Home.
 He is a former two term mayor of Greensboro and has served on numerous state, city and county committees.
 John is a long-time member of the 1st Presbyterian Church of Greensboro and Greensboro Kiwanians Club and a former member of the Greensboro Jaycees.

 Patrick Forbis, Funeral Director/Owner